Frotty/steamworks4j/index.md

 ## About

-The *steamworks4j* library allows Java applications to access the Steamworks C++ API.
-It can be easily integrated with other frameworks, such as [libGDX](http://libgdx.badlogicgames.com/), [LWJGL](http://www.lwjgl.org/) or [Slick2D](http://slick.ninjacave.com/).
+The *steamworks4j* library enables Java applications to access the Steamworks C++ API.
+It can be easily integrated with other frameworks, such as [libGDX](http://libgdx.badlogicgames.com/) or [LWJGL](http://www.lwjgl.org/).

 ### Introduction

-The wrapper is written as minimal as possible without sacrificing ease of use.
+The Java wrapper is written as minimal as possible without sacrificing ease of use.
 Its goal is to provide *just* an accessible Java API to Valve's C++ interfaces.

-The *public* Java interfaces are - more or less - 1:1 mapped to their native counterparts, as long as it doesn't impede usability and type safety.
-In general, each public function does simple Java to C++ type conversion only, then calls its native function.
+The *public* Java interfaces are - more or less - 1:1 mapped to the native API, as long as this doesn't impede usability and type safety.
+In general, all public functions do simple Java to C++ type conversion only, then call their native counterparts.

 Callbacks are dealt with in a similar manner.
-Native callbacks are received by *package private* callback adapters, which only do type conversion, then forward the callback to their *public* Java interface.
+Native callbacks are received by *package private* callback adapters, which only do type conversion, then forward the callback to their *public* callback interface.

 ### Technical limitations